-Property Description Default Persistence Provider Enter the name of the persistence provider.
+Property Description Default Name Enter the name of the persistence unit.
+The project name.
+Persistence Provider Enter the name of the persistence provider.
 Determined by the server.
 Description Enter a description for this persistence unit.
 This is an optional property.
 Managed Classes Add or remove the classes managed through the persistence unit.
 Exclude Unlisted Classes Select to include all annotated entity classes in the root of the persistence unit.
 False XML Mapping Files Add or remove the object/relational mapping XML files that define the classes to be managed by the persistence unit.
 Meta-INF\orm.xml